vejsili/vejsili/README.md

-# VEJSILI Mirsad - AEROSPACE ENGINEER / focus on Aircraft Propulsion, Aerodynamics and Flight Mechanics
+# Mirsad VEJSILI - Aerospace Engineer / focus on Aircraft Propulsion, Aerodynamics and Flight Mechanics

 ![Me](https://github.com/vejsili/vejsili/blob/main/images/image_002_PAF.jpg)
-Let me introduce myself :airplane: I graduated from the **Università degli Studi di Padova** in **Aerospace Engineering**.
-My objective is to have a career in the same field as I am fascinated by aeronautics and space missions.
+I graduated from the **Università degli Studi di Padova** in **Aerospace Engineering**.
+My primary objective is to become a design engineer in aviation business, or in the naval and space ones.

 In depth, I want to contribute to the next generation of aircraft and aero engines.
 I am proud to have started this path through relevant projects:

-* **First job experience**: _Clean Sky 2 "Fly-By-Wire for Small Air Transport (SAT)"_ as a **TXT e-tech** consultant for **Piaggio Aerospace**, in Villanova d'Albenga, Italy
 * **M.Sc.
 Thesis**: _Design of a Variable Area Nozzle (VAN) for Ultra-High Bypass Ratio (UHBPR) turbofan engine_
+* **First job experience**: _Clean Sky 2 "Fly-By-Wire for Small Air Transport (SAT)"_ as a **TXT e-tech** consultant for **Piaggio Aerospace**, in Villanova d'Albenga, Italy
 * [_Aerodynamic Multi-Objective Optimization of a NACA 65-(12)10 Stator Cascade in an Axial Compressor_](https://github.com/vejsili/voyager/blob/main/docs/Vejsili_Mirsad_Project_MAOM_rev4_Open.pdf)
 * **Other projects**:
     * _6-DoF aircraft simulator in MATLAB Simulink_